Leg3ndary/APHS-bot/info/announcements.md

 ## TUESDAY DECEMBER 14 2021

-**MOVIE DAY -** Hey Eagles!
+**MOVIE DAY** Hey Eagles!
 Come down to the theatre today at lunch to watch a christmas classic, home alone.
 There will also be food available for $2.
 A reminder that tomorrow is also grade level day, where each grade will wear a different colour.
 For grade 12s, the colour is black, for grade 11s its grey, for grade 10s its green and for grade 9s its red.
 Come out and show some school spirit!

 **IMPROV CLUB** - Here ye here ye improv club will not be meeting this week.
 Happy holidays!

 **CHRISTMAS FEAST** - Don't forget tomorrow is our Christmas celebration lunch in the cafeteria - no need to order just come on down for a delicious turkey lunch $7.99

-**MATH LEAGUE CONTEST **-  today at 3:00 PM in Portable 10
+**MATH LEAGUE CONTEST**-  today at 3:00 PM in Portable 10

 ## MONDAY DECEMBER 13 2021